agb32/cosmadoc/docs/source/cosma8.md

 __cosma8__: provides exclusive access to nodes, shared with cosma8-serial

 __cosma8-serial__: provides non-exclusive access to nodes.
 Use this if you want less than 128 cores (and remember to specify your memory requirement too)

+__cosma8-rome__: A subset of cosma8, 360 nodes with Rome processors

+__cosma8-milan__: A subset of cosma8, 168 nodes with Milan processors

 __cosma8-shm__: access to the mad04 and mad05 servers, with 4TB RAM.
 These is also non-exclusive, so may be shared with other users if you don't require all 128 cores or all 4TB RAM.